pretorh/lfs-notes/steps/0-setup.md

 `export LFS=/mnt/lfs`

-Create partitions, add filesystems, and mount the partitions in `$LFS`
+Create partitions, add file systems, and mount the partitions in `$LFS`

 Use `lsblk -oKNAME,UUID,LABEL,PARTLABEL` to find the uuid of the partition to add it to `/etc/fstab`.